Local produce and Crafts

 7) If you are feeling extravagant you could always buy some Caviar de Riofrio.
 This is the only Organic Caviar in the world.
 Made in Riofrio, Granada.
 You can buy this online

 8) If you prefer a longer lasting gift, Andalusia has a lot of craft and art to choose from.
 Beautifully embroidered scarves in lots of colours will always remind you of time spent in Andalusia and the colour of the region.
+The is even a 1000 piece jigsaw puzzle of the Alhambra which is a quirky reminder of Granada.

 10) The Libreria de la Alhambra -Alhambra bookshop have some great gift ideas.
 The Toy Lions are great for children, they also have alot of books in different languages.
 I bought a room fragrance oil with the scent of the plants in the Generalife gardens.
 (This shop is in Plaza Nueva and the Alhambra Carlos V palace)